INDUSTRY SPONSORED SYMPOSIA (ISS)

 PAS Attendee Mailing List

-Pre-show mailings increase booth traffic and exposure of your company’s products and services.
-To assist you in reaching this goal, a registrant list for the 2018 PAS pre-registrants (approximately 4,600) will be made available to contracted exhibitors for purchase through the Online Exhibit Manual.
-Lists will be sent out in an electronic format (MicrosoftTM Excel spreadsheet).
+Pre-show mailing lists increase booth traffic and exposure of your company’s products and services.
+To assist you in reaching this goal, an Attendee registrant list for PAS 2018 Meeting pre-registrants (approximately 4,600) will be made available to contracted exhibitors for purchase through the Online Exhibit Portal.
+Please note PAS Attendee email addresses are not included on this list.
+Lists will be sent out in an electronic format (MicrosoftTM Excel spreadsheet or mailed on pre printed labels.
 If you request a pre-show attendee registrant list, the PAS does require that your promotional piece be approved before it is mailed to the registrants.
 Material mailings must be used in the promotion solely for the purpose of inviting attendees to your booth.
 Product information and company logos are allowed.
 All promotional materials that include product information must have FDA approval.
 Products or equipment that have not received FDA approval cannot be promoted through this mailing.
 Lists are for one-time use only and are not to be shared with another company.
 The PAS does not allow non-exhibiting companies access to mailing lists of attendees.

 Use of the Pediatric Academic Societies’ and the Asian Society for Pediatric Research Name, Insignia, Logo or Acronym (PAS, APS, SPR, APA, AAP or ASPR) — The Pediatric Academic Societies’ name, insignia, logo and acronym of the Pediatric Academic Society and the Asian Society for Pediatric Research are proprietary marks and may not be used in signs, advertising or promotions in any media or on descriptive product literature either inside or outside the exhibit area.
 This rule applies before, after and/or during the meeting, unless prior approval has been received from the PAS Exposition Manager.